ckeditor/ckeditor-idiomatic.js/readme.md

 }
 ```

-Note that the same practice applies to objects, however, keep in mind that [public API has higher priority than private helpers](#2231-public-api).
+Note that the same practice applies to objects:

 ```javascript
 CKEDITOR.module1 = {